Lender review

 Often not.
 Michigan First Credit Union is noted for keeping servicing in-house rather than selling it, so the company you send payments to is more likely to stay the same after closing — a real plus if servicing transfers frustrate you.

 Independent and unpaid — Michigan First Credit Union did not pay for placement.
 How we score every lender (and where our rate data comes from) is set out in our editorial policy.
-Figures reflect public information as of 2026-07-01 and can change; the only rate that binds a lender is a written Loan Estimate.
+Figures reflect public information as of 2026-07-16 and can change; the only rate that binds a lender is a written Loan Estimate.
 Verify the license at NMLS Consumer Access (#493687).
+MSHDA status reflects the state's MI Home Loan lending-partners list dated June 12, 2026, which changes over time.